All Episodes

 So why would you believe what you've been told so far?

-You know, you've been told all your life vaccinations were healthy and good and they've been tested, and don't worry about it.
+You know, you've been told all your life vaccinations were healthy and good and they've been tested and don't worry about it.

-Um, but if you don't believe that now, why would you believe the new thing?
+But if you don't believe that now, why would you believe the new thing?

 Well, it does have that feeling of accuracy, doesn't it?

-Because there's nobody who could make money by that study, and it was shut down, which is exactly what you would have expected.
+And it was shut down, which is exactly what you would have expected.

 Zero, zero ADHD in one group.